-The Glenn Roy Blundon Centre, a division of the University Counselling Centre (Student Affairs and Services), was established at Memorial University in February 1992 and is dedicated to the memory of Glenn Roy Blundon, a former Memorial student and resident of Bay de Verde, Newfoundland.
-Glenn is remembered for his leadership and his commitment to equality and accessibility issues.
+The Centre is dedicated to the memory of Glenn Roy Blundon, a former Memorial student and resident of Bay de Verde, Newfoundland who is remembered for his leadership and his commitment to equality and accessibility issues.

 The Blundon Centre, working collaboratively and innovatively with campus and community partners, provides supports and services to students to thrive and to experience equitable learning and living environments.
 The Centre strives to increase the use of universal design aimed at cultivating an inclusive university community as well as removing and preventing barriers to accessible education.

 Learning experiences at the Centre are centred around Accessible Education; Accessibility and Inclusion Awareness and Student Transition Experience: High School – University – Employment.

 The Centre serves prospective and current graduate and undergraduate students on the university's St. John's campus who may experience barriers due to mobility, learning styles, vision and hearing, mental health and wellness, and temporary or chronic illnesses or injuries.